The names we give our products and features teach merchants how to use Shopify and how to find the things they need to run their business.

 Bulk Account Order

-When writing about channels, make it clear that the merchant is interacting with a channel through Shopify, and not through the other company.
+When writing about channels, make it clear to merchants that they are interacting with a channel through Shopify, and not through the other company.

 The Amazon channel now supports electronics listings